Credential Information

 RetakesYes

 Candidates are eligible for one retest attempt for any or all ASE Entry- Level certification tests completed during the current academic year (July 1 through the following June 30), provided such retest attempt is scheduled 30 days or more from the test completion date of the first attempt.
 Retest attempts must be completed on or before the last day of the academic year (June 30) in which the first attempt was completed.
-Each student may be eligible for an optional 3rd retest attempt, at the discretion of the school/site, for the price of an additional seat license.
+Each student may be eligible for an optional third retest attempt, at the discretion of the school/site, for the price of an additional seat license.

 Student AccommodationsYes